How do I change my investment options?

 Why should I have cover with NGS?

-The short answer is that we just can’t predict the future – when life doesn’t go to plan, insurance is there to protect you and your beneficiaries (such as loved ones) against financial hardship if you can’t work for a long period due to sickness or injury, become permanently disabled or die.
+We just can’t predict the future — when life doesn’t go to plan, insurance is there to protect you and your beneficiaries (such as loved ones) against financial hardship if you can’t work for a long period due to sickness or injury, become permanently disabled or die.

 Get the right advice for you